 Why is it called tvOS14?

 Apple switched over to the tvOS SDK in 2015.
 It was previously based on the iOS SDK.
 In order to keep in line with the original iOS numbering version.
 So, although tvOS was in its first iteration in 2015, Apple called it tvOS 9.
-Five years later, we're on the 14th version of an operating system for Apple TV that was built from iOS, which is also about to see its 14th version.
+Five years later, we're on the 14th version of an operating system for Apple TV that was built from iOS, which has also seen its 14th version.